qwong95/aqenterprise/README.md

-This is the official website for AQEnterprise, a notary and interpreting business.
+This is the website for AQEnterprise, a business that provides notary, fingerprinting, and interpreting services.

 Changes are still to be made.